 Over the next 32 years, Sears designed 447 different housing styles, from the elaborate multistory Ivanhoe, with its elegant French doors and art glass windows, to the simpler Goldenrod, which served as a quaint, three-room and no-bath cottage for summer vacationers.
 (An outhouse could be purchased separately for Goldenrod and similar cottage dwellers.)
 Customers could choose a house to suit their individual tastes and budgets.
 Production ended in 1940 and Sears sold about 70,000 - 75,000 homes.

-History of Sears Modern Homes and Sears Honor Bilt Homes, includes Floor Plans in the Digital Research Library of Illinois History®.
+History of Sears Modern Homes and Sears Honor Bilt Homes, includes Floor Plans in my Digital Research Library of Illinois History®.

 In the initial production year of 1909, the Sears Motor Buggy was offered only as a $395.00 ($10,250.00 in today's dollars), solid-tired, runabout.
 But starting in 1910, Sears offers 5 different models of the automobile.
 The truth of the matter is that they were all basically the same car with different amenities, like fenders, lights, tops, etc.